Skip to main content

 php artisan make:test UserTest

-With the default Laravel 11+ setup, this generates a Pest-style file:
+With the default settings on Laravel 11+, this generates a Pest-style test file.

 <?php